Colley-K/Time_series_forecasting/README.md

 >I take the log of the data before I model it, and then convert it back after making the predictions.
 This should help make the data a little more stationary which will help predict trends in the future.
 >

+**Feature Engineering:** Created 30 different columns based on time, holidays, and past/differenced sales

 **Hypertuning Parameters:** Found the optimal max trees and tree depth to account for overfitting.

 ![](./readme_files/e1.png)

+## 5. CONCLUSION
+With a random forest regression, I was able to make timely and accurate forecasts for 3000 different invidual grocery items on a weekly basis.

 **Random Forest Accuracy:**

 ![](./readme_files/e.png)

-## 5. CONCLUSION
-With a random forest regression, I was able to make timely and accurate forecasts for 3000 different invidual grocery items.